Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 \subsection{Generating the coupling}

 In this section, we will establish the existence of a unique coupling between a whole-plane GFF $h$, defined modulo a global additive integer multiple of $2\pi \chi$, and a whole-plane $\SLE_\kappa(2-\kappa)$ process $\eta$ for $\kappa \in (0,4)$ emanating from $0$ which satisfies a certain Markov property.
 Using absolute continuity (Proposition~\ref{prop::local_set_whole_plane_bounded_compare}), we will then deduce Theorem~\ref{thm::existence}.
 The strategy of the proof is to consider, for each $\epsilon > 0$, the plane minus a small disk $\C_\epsilon \equiv \C \setminus (\epsilon \D)$ and then take $h_\epsilon$ to be a GFF on $\C_\epsilon$ with certain boundary conditions.
 By the theory developed in \cite{MS_IMAG}, we know that there exists a flow line $\eta_\epsilon$ of $h_\epsilon$ emanating from $i\epsilon$ satisfying a certain Markov property.
+Proposition~\ref{prop::interior_force_point_coupling}, stated and proved just below, will allow us to identify the law of this flow line as that of a radial $\SLE_\kappa(2-\kappa)$ process.
 The results of Section~\ref{subsec::gff} imply that $h_\epsilon$ viewed as a distribution defined up to a global multiple of $2\pi \chi$ converges to a whole-plane GFF defined up to a global multiple of $2\pi \chi$ as $\epsilon \to 0$.
 To complete the proof of the existence for the whole-plane coupling, we just need to show that $\eta_\epsilon$ converges to a whole-plane $\SLE_\kappa(2-\kappa)$ process as $\epsilon \to 0$ and that the pair $(h,\eta)$ satisfies the desired Markov property.
 For proper subdomains $D$ in $\C$, the existence follows from the absolute continuity properties of the GFF (Proposition~\ref{prop::local_set_whole_plane_bounded_compare}).
 We begin by recording the following proposition, which explains how to construct a coupling between radial $\SLE_\kappa(\rho)$ with a single boundary force point with the GFF.